Skip to main content

 Knowledge is also a critical component; the person must be aware that the substance is present and recognize its illicit nature.
 Mere proximity to the substance is not enough to prove possession unless other supporting evidence is presented to demonstrate intent and control.

-2. Drug Possession Offense Washington D.C.: Sentencing Standards
+2. Drug Possession Washington D.C.: Sentencing Standards

 Penalties for Simple Possession